The Passing of Tookie Williams and My Experience with the Gift of Deep Sorrow

 My crying started immediately and quickly it was so deep that I did not know anyone could cry that hard.
 The tears poured from my eyes like a dam had burst; my breathing had a staccato pulse and my voice could only send out the painful wail of my breaking heart.
 This was genuine human sadness at its deepest and it was natural.
 I certainly was not thinking, “If I were more spiritual, I would be happy all the time.”
 No, this sadness flooded my experience in an overwhelming yet natural way, without any extra thoughts about what sadness should or should not be.

 While I was crying, I had the thought that I wanted to know what this deep sadness really was.
 It seemed that it was as big as a mountain and as solid as a rock.
-It was simply massive.
-And I wanted to know what it was at its deepest core.
-So I pulled it towards me - towards my awareness.
 My desire to really know the truth about this was intense.
-I was crying as hard as I could cry and I wanted to know what that was.
-And as I pulled this deep sorrow into me, I wondered what that enormous mass would feel like when it got even closer, yet to my surprise, it simply dissolved.
+So I pulled it towards me – towards my awareness.
+And as I pulled this sorrow into me, it simply dissolved, much to my surprise.
 Yes, it dissolved and it did so rather quickly.
 What was left was just me, just my awareness.

 The sadness dissolved in a way that made me recognize that it was dissolving back into me because that is where it had come from.
 It was born from my awareness and it was returning to my awareness.
 I instantly knew intuitively that all my emotions were like that.
 They all arose from my awareness, were witnessed by my awareness and then dissolved back into my awareness.
 In this way, I also recognized that everything that I had ever experienced arose from my awareness and then dissolved.
 Everything.
 All the sensations of the five physical senses, all my thoughts, my nighttime dreams, all my intuitive feelings and all my inner senses.
 Everything physical and everything spiritual.